How is cryptocurrency taxed in the UK?

 If a person is a tax resident in the UK, then it is deemed by HMRC that any cryptoassets they hold are also located in the UK and therefore liable for UK tax.

-Tax would be payable when cryptoassets are traded, received as payment, mined (including tax on fees earned from mining) or received as airdrops in lieu of a service (or expected service).
+The tax would be payable when cryptoassets are traded, received as payment, mined (including a tax on fees earned from mining) or received as airdrops in lieu of a service (or expected service).

-Tax is also due when a cryptoassets are exchanged for another type of cryptoasset.
+Tax is also due when cryptoassets are exchanged for another type of cryptoasset.

 What taxes might I need to pay?